-Why Do Dropbox Online Only Files Take up Hard Drive Space?
+Why Dropbox Online Only Files Taking up Space and How to Fix

 This morning, I moved many files from an external disk into Dropbox on my computer, then selected those items to be "online-only".
 However, those online-only files and folders occupy much space on my computer hard drive.
 I could only restore available space by moving some content back to an external disk.
 Why are Dropbox online only files taking up space?

 When you use Dropbox, you can find that every file on your Dropbox account is mirrored on your computer hard drive.
 To help you save space on hard drive, Dropbox offers “Smart Sync” to let you set data online only.
 But sometimes, Dropbox Online-only does not work, causing Dropbox taking up space on Mac/Windows.

 Why are Dropbox online only files still taking up space?
 There are some possible reasons.

 If your Dropbox online only not working, please follow the steps below to set up Dropbox files online only properly first.

 Step 1.
 Open Windows File Explorer or Mac Finder, and go to the Dropbox folder.